Tips on Buying a Mexican Hammock

 Who knew that hammocks were so complex?
 Here in the Yucatan hammocks are a work of art, but you have to make sure to ask the right questions when you purchase a hammock, not to mention using a hammock is far more complex than I ever realized.
 It’s important to get a good quality hammock not a cheap one of the street vendors so here are some tips on buying a hammock in Mexico.

-Tips on buying the best hammock in Mexico
+Tips to buying a hammock in Merida Mexico

 What to look for when buying a Mexican hammock

 First of all, a hammock in Mexico is called a hammaca or hamaca, this is Spanish for hammock.
 There are some things you should know before you spend any money on a hammock – and don’t just go for the first one you see or the cheapest.